Sp1kewall/PyXe/README.md

 To get a list of all commands, write the command HELP or help

 Innovations:
-1. Now Space Terminal has been renamed and is called CoolShell.
-Nothing has changed at work.
+1. Changing the WGET command
+2. Fixed some bugs

 ===============================
-Version as of 10/05/2023 - 2.0
+Version as of 22/05/23 - 2.1